shawnhero/Text-based-Blackjack/README.md

 1. Shuffle Rules.
 Either a shuffle is triggered every hand or it's not triggered until there're 15 or less cards left.
 2. Choose how many decks are used in a game.
 3. [Soft 17 Rule](http://www.smartgaming.com/html/articles/soft17.htm).
 Choose whether the deal stands when he has a soft 17.
+> For this branch, all the above are hard coded.
+There is only one deck of cards.
+A shuffle will be triggered only when the remainning cards are less than 15, which put the used cards and remaining cards together and shuffle once.
+Also the dealer will continue to hit if the 17 is soft.

 All the above are stored in a file named "game.config".
 If not found, the default values will be used, which are respectively,